jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Where(...)
 ```

-So the `...` might be the lambda expression.
+So the `...` is the lambda expression here.

 Honestly said, in Circular there might not be a way to distinguish it from *clauses*.